As soon as reviewers begin submitting reviews, admins can start to analyze review data within the Results tab of the review.

-Additionally, the results tab is only available in org chart and project based review cycles.
-Reviews created by automated rules do not have a results tab and can't be analyzed with the visualizations below.
+- The Results tab is only available for org chart and project-based review cycles.
+Reviews created by automated rules do not have a Results tab and cannot be analyzed.

-Step 1: Navigate to the Admin > Reviews > Auditing page
+- Navigate to Admin > Reviews > Performance reviews.

 Filter your data

-Use the filter bar at the top of the Results page to filter your data set by user attributes or review group (self, peer, upward, downward).
-The attributes include the Lattice defaults of gender, age, department, etc., as well as any custom user attributes you may have created.
+Use the filter bar at the top of the Results page to filter your data set by fields or review group (self, peer, upward, downward).

-Apply as few or as many filters as you need to isolate the demographics you want to analyze.
-Adding multiple attributes will require reviewees to meet both conditions, whereas applying multiple values within a single attribute will show reviewees who meet either condition.
+Adding multiple fields will require reviewees to meet both conditions, whereas applying multiple values within a single field will show reviewees who meet either condition.
 For example, filtering for Gender = Female and Department = Engineering + Product will show responses about all women in the engineering and product departments.

 Group your data

-Note that Lattice defaults to displaying the first 8 options for any grouping.
-To add more results to the visualization please use the + button beneath the chart and check the boxes for the desired additions.
+Lattice defaults to displaying the first 8 options for any grouping.
+To add more results to the visualization click the + button beneath the chart and check the boxes for the desired additions.

 Explore your results